-Students are required to complete three courses.
-The courses can be taken in any order, however it is recommended to take PSYCH 480 before, or concurrently with, the other courses.
+Students are required to complete three courses from a pre-approved list.
+The courses can be taken in any order.
 Some students choose to complete all of the courses in the same semester, but it is recommended that you space out the courses.
 These are challenging seminar courses with a considerable reading and assignment work load.
 You cannot take any of these courses Pass/Fail.
 You must get a C or higher in each of the required courses to receive the letter of specialization.

 How can I apply?